anujhsawant/H1B-Disclosure-Dataset/README.md

 1.2) Goal of the Project

-Our goal for this project is to predict the case status of an application submitted by the employer to hire non-immigrant workers under the H-1B visa program.
+The goal for this project is to predict the case status of an application submitted by the employer to hire non-immigrant workers under the H-1B visa program.
 Employer can hire non-immigrant workers only after their LCA petition is approved.
 The approved LCA petition is then submitted as part of the Petition for a Non-immigrant Worker application for work authorizations for H-1B visa status.

-We want to uncover insights that can help employers understand the process of getting their LCA approved.
-We will use WEKA software to run data mining algorithms to understand the relationship between attributes and the target variable.
+Exploratory Data Analysis (EDA) was done to uncover insights that can help employers understand the process of getting their LCA approved.

 2)Dataset Information: